November Gardening To-Do List

 6. Planting Spring Blooming Bulbs

 November is the final month to plant your spring blooming bulbs.
 Bulbs are a bargain and a great way to wake up your garden in spring, but plant them where they will get some supplemental irrigation.
 Common bulbs like tulips, daffodils, grape hyacinths and others need supplemental irrigation in the spring (if the soil is dry) to bloom well, so plant them in irrigated beds.
 My favorites bulbs are perennial varieties that come back year after year and multiply in numbers (naturalize).
 These include - Crocus- Muscari (Grape hyacinths) - Narcissus (daffodils) which are gopher proof, - Tulipa (tulips); especially 'Lilac Wonder', Tulipa tarda and Gregiii and Kaufmaniana types - Allium (ornamental onions) which are also highly resistant to gophers.

 Most cold hardy plants benefit from fall planting.
 Fall planted trees and shrubs have extra time to establish their roots before winter and will bloom more robustly and grow more quickly next summer that spring transplants.
 Finish planting woody plants by late November.

-Avoid mulching with whole leaves as they will mat down and keep moisture and oxygen from reaching down into the soil.
+8. Raking Leaves Avoid mulching with whole leaves as they will mat down and keep moisture and oxygen from reaching down into the soil.
 If possible, rent or buy a shredder that will grind up your leaves into a coarse pieces.
-Or you can run your lawn mower over low piles of leaves.
-Then take them out of the mower bag to use as mulch.
 Coarsely ground up leaves are a superb mulch and a great soil builder.
-Keep your leaves and pine needles as they are a valuable resource for soil building and mulching.
+Keep your leaves and pine needles on your property; they are a valuable resource for soil building and mulching.